PowerShell/ProjectMercury/docs/azcopilot_dev_spec.md

    - If the user has logged in with az cli, is it possible for our exe to get access too?
      - Or, if it's used in Cloud Shell, is it possible to get access without authentication?

-1. Endpoint registraion
+1. AI-model management

+   - **Need a demo.ps1 script to show how the AI-model registraion scenarios work.**
+     - dev design depends on the demo script to show how the AI-model management works.

+   - **OLD** endpoint registration management (may not apply to the AI-model management)
      - Ideally, when logged in, we should be able to auto-discover existing Azure OpenAI deployments, and auto-register the ones approved by the user (prompt to ask for approval).
      Instead of using API key in this case, we probably will be using the AAD token (**how?** need research).

     - When not logged in, what data is needed for the registration?
-     - Azure OpenAI: `endpoint URL`, `api-key`, `model`
+      - Azure OpenAI: `endpoint URL`, `api-key`, `deployment` (e.g. gpt4, gpt3.5-turbo)
-     - Public OpenAI: `api-key`, `model`
+      - Public OpenAI: `api-key`, `deployment`

     - What to store for registrations?
       - Data stored may be different for logged-in vs. not-logged-in cases (**how different?**)
         - For registration done by auto-registration in logged-in case, would it be possible for user to use the registration without logging in later on?
       - Location `HOME\.azcopilot`, api-key stored in file in plain-text.

     - registration management
       - `new` create a new endpoint (Azure OpenAI deployment), login required.
       - `add` an existing endpoint
       - `list` registered endpoints
       - `set` a property of an endpoint, such as URL, api-key, or models

 1. Create cognitive service account and deploy Azure.OpenAI